 Daigo “The Beast” Umehara owns two Guinness World Records, has five published books, and is the star of his own manga.

 Many people consider Daigo Umehara the G.O.A.T. of fighting games.
-His 25-year career includes six Evo titles and two Guinness World Records, one which he shares with Justin Wong for the “Most Viewed Fighting Videogame” for their Street Fighter III: 3rd Strike at Evo 2004 a.k.a Evo moment 37, and another for the “Most Consecutive Tournament Wins” which currently stands at 15.
+His two-decade career includes six Evo titles and two Guinness World Records, one which he shares with Justin Wong for the “Most Viewed Fighting Videogame” for their Street Fighter III: 3rd Strike at Evo 2004 a.k.a Evo moment 37, and another for the “Most Consecutive Tournament Wins” which currently stands at 15.

 The Beast has also published five books, and is even the star of his own manga, titled “Umehara FIGHTING GAMERS!”, which is a dramatized depiction of Daigo’s life as a young participant in the Street Fighter arcade scene.

 There’s a professional Counter-Strike whose members are all over 60.